mcasado/hashservice/README.md

 - [x] Support basic REST APIs.
 - [x] Graceful shutdown
 - [x] Health endpoint
+- [ ] Use a distributed storage solution so we can scale the service up
 - [ ] Write the tests for all APIs.
 - [x] Organize the code with packages
 - [ ] Make docs with GoDoc